FeatureBaseDB/www/content/docs/tutorials.md

 return the set of molecules that have at least a 90% similarity with the given molecule.

-To achieve this goal, the Standard and Inverse View are required, which chembl_id and fingerprint are swapped
+The Inverse view swaps the rows and columns automatically to enable queries over either the chembl_id or fingerprint.

-Standard View is used for calculate similarity
+Standard View is used to calculate similarity
 ```
 Index: mole
     View: Standard